 Can this be made vegan or gluten-free?

 Sure can!
-To make this gluten-free, use a certified gluten-free rice and soy sauce or use coconut aminos in place of the soy sauce.
+To make this gluten-free, use certified gluten-free rice and soy sauce, or use coconut aminos in place of the soy sauce.
 Also, omit the onion straws or replace them with sesame seeds.
 To make this bowl vegan, replace the honey with agave or maple syrup and use tofu or chickpeas in place of salmon.

 What is a Buddha bowl?

 I kind of went over this above, but Buddha bowls lack a formal definition.
 It's generally accepted as any warm bowl with grain, vegetables, and protein.
 According to Urban Dictionary, a Buddha bowl is “a bowl which is packed so full that it has a rounded "belly" appearance on the top much like the belly of a buddha”.